AURORA-Pathfinder/hympi-ml-retrieval/docs/spec_system_explainer.md

 ```
 As a name implies, this method loads up a raw slice of data.
 This slice has a start and end index and uses a `DataSource` to do the slicing.

-*Use of the word "raw" here refers to the idea that the data being loaded from the source is not transformed or filtered in anyway.
-It comes directly from the source in question.*
+*Use of the word "raw" here refers to the data being loaded directly from the source and is not transformed or filtered in any way.
+The actually transforming happens on the GPU in the model training / validation / testing.
+It can be done manually, of course, using functions defined in `ModelDataSpec` to apply transformations to a raw batch of data following that spec.*

 All DataSpec's must implement the above function to work with a specific `DataSource` or with a range of them as needed.
 That specific `DataSource` is then used to do the initial loading that will return a sequence of samples from the data source from start to end.